Permanent Health Insurance

 • Second medical opinion service, providing access to world-leading medical experts to offer a second opinion on a diagnosis or course of treatment.

-Many such services are available not only to you as the policyholder but also your immediate family, such as your spouse / civil partner or dependent children.
+Many such services are available not only to you as the policyholder but also to your immediate family, such as your spouse / civil partner or dependent children.

 Frequently Asked Questions...